ThePansmith/thepansmith.github.io/content/proposals/community-smv.md

 {{< /notice >}}

 {{< notice note >}}
-There is a new survey related to the modded minecraft community (and this proposal) found [here](https://forms.gle/7V18UmafyWrEkxNZA), fill it out
+There is a new survey related to the modded minecraft community (and this proposal) found [here](https://forms.gle/7V18UmafyWrEkxNZA), fill it out so this proposal can be further finetuned!
 {{< /notice >}}

 According to an ongoing survey I've been conducting, most mod developers would strongly prefer having a stable version to develop their mods over constantly porting their mods to the latest version.
 The community currently suffers from a lack of clear communication on where modders are gathered, fragmenting the modded minecraft community.